jstrother/FIRE-calculator/README.md

-# FIRE-calculator
+# fire-calculator

-> A calculator to help determine when you will reached FIRE status
+> A calculator to help determine when you will reach FIRE status.

 ## Build Setup